KnownStormChaser/master-weather-model-list/models/wave_models/regional/norway/mywavewam3km.md

 `FV` · `DC` · `mHs` · `mwp` · `tshs` · `tstm1` · `tsdir` · `phibot` · `taubot_x` · `taubot_y`

-These look like WAM output slots that are declared but not activated — apparently a third swell system (`tshs`/`tstm1`/`tsdir`) and bottom-interaction fluxes (`phibot`/`taubot_x`/`taubot_y`).
+These are WAM output slots that are declared but not activated. **Confirmed by comparison with [MyWaveWAM800m](./mywavewam800m.md)**, which runs the same WAM 4.7.0 output template and populates all ten with proper long names: a third swell system (`tshs`/`tstm1`/`tsdir`), bottom-interaction fluxes (`phibot`/`taubot_x`/`taubot_y`), friction velocity (`FV`), drag coefficient (`DC`), and expected maximum wave height and period (`mHs`/`mwp`).
+The coastal configuration activates the shallow-water and multi-swell diagnostics that this offshore one leaves off.

 Any script that enumerates variables programmatically and assumes each is a gridded field will pick these up and get garbage.
 Filter on rank or on the presence of a `units` attribute (the ten placeholders have none).
+If you are writing one reader for both products, the declared variable list is identical but the populated subset is not.

 ### Point directional spectra (`MyWave_wam3_SPC_<CYCLE>.nc`)
 - `SPEC[time][y=1][x=711][freq=29][direction=36]`, Float32